KatrinaTom/T2A2/README.md

 I want to create a admin portal for a Landscaping business

-So that I can track customers, jobs and invoicing"
+So that I can track customers and jobs"

 ## Requirement 2<a name="req2"></a>
 **Why is it a problem that needs solving?**